 Welcome to the Global CEO (UK) blog.
-Its aim is to draw attention to developments and ideas in the world of supply management and in the work of the profession’s Institute.
+Its aim is to draw attention to developments and ideas in the world of procurement and supply management and in the work of the profession’s Institute.

 We change the blog monthly, and I would welcome your comments personally on email@example.com